 Should you buy car insurance from insurance agents or directly from insurance companies?
 The truth is that each has its advantages and disadvantages.
-To fully understand which option would work best for your personal needs, you will need to explore the major differences between these options.
+To know which is best for your personal needs, you'll need to explore the major differences between these options.

 There are two main types of car insurance agents: captive and independent.
 Independent agents generally work for themselves or as part of a small firm.
 These agents can sell car insurance from a variety of different companies.
 Many also offer health insurance, life insurance, business liability insurance, and similar products.